setap/sm-rad/README.md

-Sublime Text SM RAD Package
+#Sublime Text SM RAD Package
 ======

-Features
+##Features

-Syntax highlighting for .rad files
+*Syntax highlighting for .rad files
-Highlighting errors
+*Highlighting errors

-Installation
+##Installation

 With Package Control (recommended):

-Run "Package Control: Install Package" command, find and install SilverStripe plugin.
+1.Run "Package Control: Install Package" command, find and install SilverStripe plugin.
-Restart Sublime Text
+2.Restart Sublime Text

-Snippets
+##Snippets

 Press tab after typing any of the following to generate markup:

+*if then

-Template files
+##Template files

-if
+*if